-If you’ve been comparing different orthodontic treatments, you know that they aren’t exactly cheap.
-Moving teeth is an expensive business that leaves most patients looking for assistance.
-For many dental treatments, insurance can be a huge help, but orthodontia is different.
+If you’ve been comparing different orthodontic treatments, you know they aren’t exactly cheap.
+Moving teeth is an expensive business that leaves most patients looking for help.
+Insurance can contribute to many dental treatments, but orthodontia is different.
 It’s not always covered, especially when the treatment is considered cosmetic.
-But that doesn’t mean you’re out of luck — your United Concordia dental insurance might provide partial coverage, it just depends on your plan.
+But that doesn’t mean you’re out of luck — your United Concordia dental insurance might provide partial coverage.
+It just depends on your plan.

 Some United Concordia plans cover orthodontic treatments and others don’t.
 But there are a lot of details to consider, like in-network dentists, the type of treatment, and potential coverage limits.
 Before committing to treatment, read this guide, which provides some foundational information about United Concordia’s plans, procedures, and orthodontic benefits.